Brigham City is a 2001 murder mystery film written and directed by Richard Dutcher.

 - The Place

-- Porn Stash: Terry has one hidden in his closet, which Wes finds while searching for the missing woman Jamie Harlan.
+- Porn Stash: Steve has one hidden in his closet, which Wes finds while searching for the missing woman Jamie Harlan.

 - Red Herring: